 Figure 22.
-ESG internal BER Analyzer setup menu.
+ESG internal BER analyzer setup menu.

 Once configured, initiate the BER test sequence by pressing the Start button.
-A plot of BER vs. clock/gate delay will be incrementally filled in as each BER test in the sweep is completed.
-With no impairments added to the signal, a delay that results in 0 % BER should be achievable.
+A plot of BER vs. Clock/Gate Delay will be incrementally filled in as each BER test in the sweep is completed.
+With no impairments added to the signal, a delay that results in 0% BER should be achievable.

-After the plot has been generated, a marker is automatically placed at the clock/gate delay setting with the minimum BER test results.
-The results section directly below the graph is updated to reflect the marker position.
-The arrow buttons can be used to incrementally move the marker to other points on the curve.
-The clock/gate delay setting and corresponding BER are continuously updated in the results section as the marker is moved across the graph.
-If the Repeat field is set to 2 or greater, the minimum, maximum, and average BER is provided in the results section for each clock/gate delay increment.
+After the plot is generated, a marker is automatically placed at the Clock/ Gate Delay setting with the minimum BER test results.
+The results section below the graph is updated to reflect the marker position.
+The arrow buttons are used to incrementally move the marker to other points on the curve.
+The Clock/Gate Delay setting and corresponding BER are continuously updated section as the marker is moved across the graph.
+If the Repeat field is set to 2 or greater, the minimum, maximum, and average BER is provided in the results section for each Clock/Gate Delay increment.

 An example plot is provided in Figure 23.
-In this case, the repetitions field was set to three.
-The dots indicate the individual results for each clock/gate delay increment (note that some results overlap).
-The triangles are placed at the average BER for each clock/gate delay increment.
+In this case, the Repetitions field was set to 3.
+The dots indicate the individual results for each Clock/Gate Delay increment.
+The triangles are placed at the average BER for each Clock/Gate Delay increment.